-When looking at your inbox, you should be able to judge which emails are high priority and which ones can wait a little longer.
+When looking at your inbox, you should be able to judge which emails are a high priority and which ones can wait a little longer.

 How you choose to order your emails into folders is entirely up to you and your preferences, but of course, we have some recommendations.

 Create a few different folders that are similar to the following:

 - To do: emails that need to be answered or dealt with but that aren’t highly urgent.